john29917958/design-patterns-in-typescript/proxy/README.md

 ===
 Catalog: Structural design pattern

-Scenario: To provide placeholder for another object, to conditionally add behavior before or after the execution of another object.
+Scenarios: To provide placeholder for another object, to conditionally add behavior before or after the execution of another object.

 Examples:
 - To provide cache feature.